tekknolagi/tekknolagi.github.com/_posts/2025-08-13-liveness-datalog.md

 That's neat.
 We got nicely formatted tables and it only took us two lines of code!
 This is because we have separated the iteration-to-fixpoint bit from the main bit of the dataflow analysis: the equation.
-If we let Datalog do the data movement for us, we can work on the rules---and only the rules.
+If we let Datalog do the data movement for us, we can work on defining the rules---and only the rules.

 > This is probably why, in the fullness of time, many static analysis and
 > compiler tools end up growing some kind of embedded (partial) Datalog engine.